 Data are extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

 Income tax returns are filed mainly in the spring following the year of reference.
 The T1 files are usually received from the Canada Revenue Agency (CRA) one year and a month after the end of the income reference period.
 The T1 Family File (T1FF) is usually ready for extraction one year and a half after the end of the income reference period.
-The Longitudinal Administrative Data is drawn from the T1FF and linked to previous years, a process that takes several months after the T1FF is available.
+The longitudinal administrative data are drawn from the T1FF and linked to previous years, a process that takes several months after the T1FF is available.

-All Longitudinal and Administrative Data are micro-records extracted and constructed from the annual releases of the T1FF.
-More detailed information on the sources for that file is available in entry for record number 4105.
-An additional cross-reference file of social insurance numbers is also supplied annually by the Canada Revenue Agency.
+All longitudinal and administrative data are microrecords extracted and constructed from the annual releases of the T1FF.
+More detailed information on the sources for that file is available in entry for record number 4105 (Annual Income Estimates for Census Families and Individuals [T1 Family File]).
+An additional cross-reference file of social insurance numbers is also supplied annually by the CRA.
 Its use permits the reliable linkage across years of people whose social insurance number changes over time.
-The key characteristics of recent immigrants are available by a linkage to the Longitudinal Immigrant Database.
-In addition, Tax Free Savings Account (TFSA) information and a group of variables relating to individuals and their ownership of shares in Canadian Controlled Private Corporations, are available on the Longitudinal Administrative Databank (LAD).
+The key characteristics of recent immigrants are available by a linkage to the Longitudinal Immigration Database.
+In addition, tax-free savings account information and a group of variables relating to individuals and their ownership of shares in Canadian-controlled private corporations, are available on the Longitudinal Administrative Databank.

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.